UCPC Residency Curriculum

 Health Equity: Academics and Advocacy Training (HEAAT)

 The Internal Medicine Health Equity Residency Training Program is centered at Zuckerberg San Francisco General Hospital.
-All residents receive training in Social Medicine, and it is this topic that makes up an integral part of the curriculum.
-Through a series of seminars, lectures, field trips and case conferences, residents explore how social factors influence illness and the practice of medicine and gain an in-depth knowledge of the issues surrounding disparities in health and health care by concentrating on care of vulnerable patients both within the context of the doctor-patient relationship and healthcare delivery systems.
-The ambulatory/elective time includes such didactic sessions as well as clinical rotations.
-Training for primary care, subspecialty bound, and international medicine residents will be similar, though clinic elective rotations may be different.
+All residents receive training in Social Medicine, which is an integral part of the curriculum.
+Through a series of seminars, lectures, field trips and case conferences, residents explore how social factors influence illness and the practice of medicine, and gain an in-depth knowledge of the issues surrounding disparities in health and health care.
 All residents are strongly encouraged to complete and present mentored scholarly projects that are community or advocacy based.

-Department of Medicine faculty contact: Soraya Azari, MD
+Department of Medicine faculty contact: Joan Addington-White, MD

 This program seeks participants with a strong interest in leadership and system change.
-Future plans could be varied but include: leading or managing a group, division, or department; running programs (including grants, public health initiatives, clinics); medical administration; leading patient safety or quality initiatives; and engaging health policy changes.
-Participants meet weekly during the ambulatory block for didactics in leadership development, quality and safety, and health policy.
-They are paired with an individual mentor in a high-level leadership position based on their interest (within or outside of UCSF) and complete a project of their choice designing and implementing a system change.
+Future career plans could be varied but include: leading or managing a group, division, or department; running programs (including grants, public health initiatives, clinics); medical administration; leading patient safety or quality initiatives; and engaging health policy changes.
+Participants meet weekly for didactics in leadership development, quality and safety, and health policy.
+Residents are paired with a mentor in a high-level leadership position based on their interest (within or outside of UCSF) and complete a project of their choice designing and implementing a system change.
 All participants also sit on one decision-making body at UCSF Medical Center based on their interests.

 Department of Medicine Faculty Contact: Edgar Pierluissi, MD